BuynovSergey/test-course/readme.md

-Test files on the JavaScript
+Test files on the JavaScript for GitHub